Blues Reviews Oct/Nov 2021

 Self-produced 2021

-ers as Rayjay, Ray Jaurique is one of the most popular performers on California’s Central Coast.
+Known to his followers as Rayjay, Ray Jaurique is one of the most popular performers on California’s Central Coast.
 A singer, songwriter, and guitarist based in Ventura, he and his band The Uptown Brothers have no trouble garnering repeat bookings.
 Their shows range from simmering to sizzling as they deliver a mix of blues, soul, and rock.
 “Soul Remedy,” as its title implies, lands firmly on the soul spectrum, but blues is its basis.

 On the set of ten original tunes Jaurique is backed by trio of adept bandmates.
 Bassist Kirk Maxson, formerly with the now defunct Ventura band Blue Stew, is unerring in dealing out a solid foundation, in tandem with drummer Michael Golden, whose resume includes three decades of experience up and down the West Coast.
 Rounding out the ensemble is pianist Anthony Dichiacchio, whose skilled tinkling on the ivories also reflects years of experience.
 Nine guest musicians appear on several tracks each, most notably former Phantom Blues Band members trumpeter Darrell Leonard and organ maestro Mike Finnigan.
 (Rest in peace, Mike, who died in Aug.
 2021.)